 Visitors to any of these great wineries can enjoy tasting local wines, wandering around curated vineyards, and learning more about winemaking through a variety of special tour packages available from travel agencies and tour groups around the city.
 In fact, there are even special bike and wine tours available to active guests who want to enjoy a bit of exercise with their wine.

 Spokane's wineries also often host seasonal festivals, special wine dinners, and concerts, so check each winery's calendar for upcoming celebrations before your trip.

 Surrounded by magnificent historic homes, Spokane's Manito Park offers 90 acres of gorgeous gardens, stately trees, and a conservatory.
 The diversity of the gardens and recreation spaces makes Manito Park a fun place to visit in any season.

 Located at 17th Avenue and Grand Boulevard, this public park is open from sunrise to 11 p.m. daily throughout the year.
 While not nearly as popular as the Riverfront Park for special events, community organizations often host smaller celebrations at this spacious park instead.

-Even if you aren't an overnight guest, there is plenty to see and do at Spokane's magnificent Davenport Hotel, which has become a hub of the community.
+Even if you aren't an overnight guest, there is plenty to see and do at Spokane's magnificent Davenport Hotel, built in 1914, which is a long-standing hub of the community.

 In addition to all the usual table and machine games, Northern Quest guests will find a long list of restaurants and lounges and live entertainment.
 The Q, a spectacular sports bar, is a particularly awesome space to gather with friends and take in a game.
 For a special evening, Masselow's offers fine dining featuring local Northwest foods.